ThisWasntTaken/SAP1Computer/README.md

 # SAP1Computer
 Simple As Possible - 1 Computer in Verilog

-To run the program, create files for each module and run the command
+To test, run
 ```
 iverilog tb.v
 ```
 to create an instance a.out.

-Run
+Then, run
 ```
 a.out
 ```